 This Code is issued under sections 199 and 200 of the Trade Union and Labour Relations (Consolidation) Act 1992 and was laid before both Houses of Parliament on 11 December 2023.
-It comes into effect by order of the Secretary of State on 6 April 2024.
+It comes into effect by order of the Secretary of State on [date to be confirmed].
 It replaces the 'Acas Code of Practice on handling in a reasonable manner requests to work flexibly' which was issued in 2014.